By Shawn Henderson

 Finding the Right Place

-Of course, we’re biased, but at the Evidence Management Institute, we believe we can deliver the first key to your success through one of our Evidence Management Professional Certification classes in 2020.
+Of course, we’re biased, but at the Evidence Management Institute, we believe we can deliver the first key to your success through one of our Evidence Management Professional Certification classes.
 Our classes are scheduled from coast to coast and located in multiple regions to bring our training to you.

 We add classes continually and will be finalizing our 2020 schedule in November for all classes currently planned for the next year.
 Check the website regularly, or sign up for our mailing list to stay informed of training classes near you, or to inquire about hosting one of our classes.